-Sophia E. Ezzell and John Williamson Moran about 1905
+Sophia E. Ezzell and John Williamson Moran

 Are the Sharps related to the Moran's or did they give them the Moran name in honor of the friendship between Major Samual Sharp and Captain John W. Moran?
 It seems most likely that the Sharp's used the Moran name because of the friendship and military connection of Samuel and J.W.
 I am presuming that the reason we have Ida May Sharp's picture is because the two men both had grand-daughters about the same age and they probably exchanged pictures as proud grand-parents like to do!
 J.W.
 Moran's grand-daughter was Sophia Eleanor Ezzell, 1898 - 1995.

 Here is the obituary for Carl Moran Sharp Jr: